ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 At compile time, the preprocessor would replace `[%get_env "OSTYPE"]` by a string with the content of the `OSTYPE` environment variable.
-Note that this happens at _compile-time_, so at _run-time_ the value of the `OSTYPE` variable would have no effect.
+Note that this happens at _compile time_, so at _run time_ the value of the `OSTYPE` variable would have no effect.

-## Source preprocessors and PPXes
+## Source Preprocessors and PPXs

-In OCaml, the preprocessors are written by the community, so there is no single general-purpose preprocessor officially supported such as for example in C.
+In OCaml, the preprocessors are written by the community, so there is no single general-purpose preprocessor officially supported, like there is in C, for example.

-OCaml supports the execution of two kinds of preprocessors: one that work on the source level, and the other that work on the [AST level](#ocamls-parsetree-the-first-ocamls-ast).
+OCaml supports the execution of two kinds of preprocessors: one that works on the source level, and the other that works on the [AST level](#ocamls-parsetree-the-first-ocamls-ast).
 The latter is called "PPX", an acronym for Pre-Processor eXtension.

-While both types of preprocessing have their use-cases, in OCaml it is recommended to use PPXes whenever possible, for several reasons:
+While both types of preprocessing have their use cases, in OCaml it is recommended to use PPXs whenever possible for several reasons:
-- They integrate very nicely nicely with `merlin` and `dune` and won't interfere with features such as error reporting in editor and jump to definition.
+- They integrate very nicely with Merlin and Dune, and they won't interfere with features such as error reporting in editor and jump to definition.
 - They are fast and compose well.
 - They are especially [adapted to OCaml](#why-are-ppxes-especially-useful-in-ocaml).

-This guide presents the state of the two kinds of preprocessors in OCaml, but with an emphasis on PPXes.
-Although the latter is the recommended way of writing preprocessors, we start with source preprocessing in order to better understand why PPXes are necessary in OCaml.
+This guide presents the state of the two kinds of preprocessors in OCaml, but with an emphasis on PPXs.
+Although the latter is the recommended way of writing preprocessors, we start with source preprocessing in order to better understand why PPXs are necessary in OCaml.

-## Source preprocessors
+## Source Preprocessors

-As mentionned in the introduction, preprocessing the source file can be useful for things that can be solved by string manipulation, such as file inclusion, conditional compilation or macro expansion.
+As mentionned in the introduction, preprocessing the source file can be useful for things that can be solved by string manipulation, such as file inclusion, conditional compilation, or macro expansion.
 Any preprocessor can be used, such as the [C Preprocessor](https://gcc.gnu.org/onlinedocs/cpp/Invocation.html) or a general preprocessor such as [`m4`](https://www.gnu.org/software/m4/m4.html).
 However, some preprocessors such as